mcdougallab/matlabneuroninterface/README.md

 steps:
 - We can see the libnrniv.dll contents with `dumpbin /exports bin/libnrniv.dll`
 - All the exports listed there were saved to bin/libnrniv.def
-- The DLL can then be converted to an .a file with `dlltool -d bin/libnrniv.def -D bin/libnrniv.dll -l bin/libnrniv.a`
+- The DLL can then be converted to a .a file with `dlltool -d bin/libnrniv.def -D bin/libnrniv.dll -l bin/libnrniv.a`
 - dlltool.exe can be found (for me) at C:\ProgramData\MATLAB\SupportPackages\R2022a\3P.instrset\mingw_w64.instrset\bin\dlltool.exe